trimstray/test-your-sysadmin-skills/README.md

 httpd     32617    nobody  106w      REG        9,4 1835222944     688166 /var/log/apache/awstats_log (deleted)
 ```

-The situation was then resolved by restarting apache (<code>service httpd restart</code>) and cleared of disk space, by allowing the locks on deleted files to be cleared.
+The situation was then resolved by restarting apache (`service httpd restart`) and cleared of disk space, by allowing the locks on deleted files to be cleared.

 </details>

 <details>
 <summary><b>What is the difference between encryption and hashing?</b></summary><br>

-<b>Hashing</b>: Finally, hashing is a form of cryptographic security which differs from <b>encryption</b>.
-Whereas <b>encryption</b> is a two step process used to first encrypt and then decrypt a message, <b>hashing</b> condenses a message into an irreversible fixed-length value, or hash.
+**Hashing**: Finally, hashing is a form of cryptographic security which differs from **encryption** Whereas **encryption** is a two step process used to first encrypt and then decrypt a message, **hashing** condenses a message into an irreversible fixed-length value, or hash.

 </details>

 <details>
 <summary><b>How to log all commands run by root on production servers?</b></summary><br>

-<code>auditd</code> is the correct tool for the job here:
+`auditd` is the correct tool for the job here:

-1. Add these 2 lines to <code>/etc/audit/audit.rules</code>:
+1. Add these 2 lines to **/etc/audit/audit.rules**:

 ```bash
 -a exit,always -F arch=b64 -F euid=0 -S execve